 At Changing Habits, we’ve sourced a pure high grade Himalayan salt which is free from environmental toxins as it has been hand-harvested from the mountains in the Himalayan foothills of Pakistan.
 The salt from this region was formed about 250 million years ago when the region was dried by the heat of the sun.
 Himalayan salt has many hues of pale pink which indicates the salts rich and varying mineral content.
 Many salts, even natural ones, can be low in iodine.
-That’s why Changing Habits added organic dulse flakes, which are naturally rich in iodine, to our Seaweed Salt.
+That’s why Changing Habits added dulse powder, which is naturally rich in iodine, to its Seaweed Salt.

 Benefits of Seaweed Salt

 - Supports thyroid and adrenal health.
 Salt cravings are common among those with adrenal fatigue as the body is telling you it needs more trace minerals.

 - Supports hormone balance as quality salt combats excess cortisol

 - Improves hydration by providing trace minerals to your body

 - Regulates water content both inside and outside your body’s cells